San Antonio Injury & Wrongful Death Lawyers

 With thousands of tractor trailers driving across the country in a short amount of time, and drivers logging long miles staring at the road as it passes by, accidents, injuries, and even deaths are a statistical inevitability.

-If you have been injured in an 18-wheeler accident, or if a loved one was killed in a San Antonio semi-truck wreck, San Antonio 18-wheeler accident lawyer Michael Grossman is here to help you.
+If you have been injured in an 18-wheeler accident, or if a loved one was killed in a San Antonio semi-truck wreck, our 18-wheeler accident lawyers are here to help you.
 Over the past 20 years, we have litigated hundreds of trucking accidents cases, and we empathize with the pain you have suffered.
 We can help.
 We also want to inform you of the challenges and difficulties you are facing as you seek compensation.
 We want you to know about the legal venues available so that you can take the right action to achieve just restitution for your 18 wheeler accident injury.

 First, there are the 18-wheeler drivers themselves.
 Truckers are among the parties most frequently responsible for causing accidents because of the nature of most wrecks.
 Their actions often directly cause wrecks.
 Sometimes, truckers are merely careless, reckless or incompetent.
 They may speed, roll through stop signs, ignore traffic warnings, ignore traffic conditions, or make illegal turns.